 WELCOME TO ORÇUN SELÇUK’S ACADEMIC WEBSITE

 I am a Visiting Assistant Professor of Political Science at Luther College, Iowa.
 I have a Political Science Ph.D. from Florida International University (FIU).
 My research broadly focuses on populism, polarization, and democratization from a cross-regional perspective.
-I am also a passionate instructor who has taught Comparative Politics, International Relations, and first-year-writing courses for the past five years.
+I am also a passionate instructor who has taught Comparative Politics, International Relations, and first-year-writing courses for the past six years.

 I am currently working on my first book “Polarizing Populism in Venezuela, Ecuador, and Turkey: Inclusion, Exclusion, and Opposition.”
 The book project examines Hugo Chávez, Rafael Correa, and Recep Tayyip Erdoğan’s polarizing populist leadership.
 Methodologically, the book utilizes qualitative content analysis, quantitative surveys, and secondary sources on polarizing populism in the three countries.

 Out of my current research on populism, polarization, and democratization, I have published three peer-reviewed journal articles: “Strong Presidents and Weak Institutions: Populism in Turkey, Venezuela, and Ecuador”, “The Rise of the Democracy-Authoritarianism Cleavage and Opposition Coordination in Turkey (2014-2019)” and “The Erdoğanization of Turkish Politics and the Role of the Opposition” in Democratization and Southeast European & Black Sea Studies.
 Besides those articles, I have published several book chapters and book reviews.